chiroptical/focus/README.md

 Environment variables and set up
 ----

-You'll need to set the following environment variables to use focus.
+You'll need to set the following environment variables to use the focus server.

 ```
 export TWITCH_CLIENT_ID='...'